Madison Bumgarner: Early life

-Bumgarner was born August 1, 1989, in Hickory, North Carolina, and grew up in an area ten miles away nicknamed "Bumtown" because of the abundance of people with the surname Bumgarner who have lived there over the years after their ancestors had arrived from Germany.
+Madison Kyle Bumgarner was born August 1, 1989, in Hickory, North Carolina, and grew up in an area ten miles northwest nicknamed "Bumtown" because of the abundance of people with the surname Bumgarner who have lived there over the years, after their ancestors had arrived from Germany.
 He grew up in a log house built by his father, sleeping in a loft.
 At the age of four, he began playing youth baseball league, for which his father had to sign a waiver because the league was for five- to eight-year-olds.
 He would not let Madison throw curveballs until he was sixteen.
 His parents, Kevin and Debbie, divorced while Bumgarner was in high school.

 Bumgarner attended South Caldwell High School in Hudson, North Carolina, where he was known as "Maddie" and played on both the school's baseball team and the Post 29's American Legion Baseball team.
-In his junior season, he had a 12–2 win–loss record, an 0.99 earned run average (ERA), and 120 strikeouts in 84 innings pitched as he led his team to a runner-up in the 2006 4A State Championship.
-The next season, he went 11–2 with a 1.05 ERA and 143 strikeouts in 86 innings while his team won the state championship.
+In his junior season, he had a 12–2 win–loss record, an 0.99 earned run average (ERA), and 120 strikeouts in 84 innings pitched as he helped his team to a runner-up finish in the 2006 North Carolina 4A State Championship.
+The next season as a senior, he went 11–2 with a 1.05 ERA and 143 strikeouts in 86 innings, helping his team win the 2007 4A State Championship.
 He hit .424 with 11 home runs and 38 runs batted in (RBIs).
 He was named most valuable player (MVP) of the playoffs and the Gatorade North Carolina Player of the Year, garnering the nickname "The Carolina Peach."
 Bumgarner attracted so much attention from scouts and agents in high school that his father built a wall around the bullpen at his high school field to keep them from distracting him as he warmed up.
 He committed to attend the University of North Carolina at Chapel Hill on a college baseball scholarship.

-In 2013, the North Carolina High School Athletic Association included him on its "100 To Remember" male athletes list, which included Michael Jordan, Carl Eller, and Jim Beatty.
+In 2013, the North Carolina High School Athletic Association included Bumgarner on its "100 To Remember" male athletes list, which included Michael Jordan, Carl Eller, and Jim Beatty.